 An official selection

-Recovery is an authentic and funny drama that follows the story of Michael and Kathleen, who meet in a hospital while undergoing treatment, which leads to a series of natural, nuanced encounters that help each find a personal connection they've been longing for, but also leads to unexpected conflicts as Michael and Kathleen skirt the line between friendship and romance.
+Recovery is an authentic and funny drama that follows the story of Michael and Kathleen, who meet in a hospital while undergoing treatment for leukemia and share a series of encounters that help each find a personal connection they've been longing for, but also leads to unexpected conflicts as Michael and Kathleen skirt the line between friendship and romance.
 Threaded throughout the play are patients, past and present, and those trying to heal them.
 Together, each character grapples to maintain their identity and sense of purpose while facing life and death situations.